 How can you make sure your website doesn’t get penalized by Google?
 When it comes to content, creating E-A-T-friendly content is the answer.
 E-A-T stands for “expertise, authority, and trustworthiness” - the three criteria that Google uses to determine the relevancy of a website’s content.

 Essentially, if users won’t trust your content, or they don’t see why they should trust you as an expert on the topic you have covered, then Google isn’t going to rank your site very highly.

-This blog post will explain everything you need to know about E-A-T-friendly content and how to create it for your website.
+This blog post will explain everything you need to know about E-A-T and how to create E-A-T SEO content for your website.

 Expertise means that the author of a given piece of content is an expert in the field your content covers.
 Authority means that your content has a strong influence over its audience.
 Finally, trustworthiness means that Google can trust you as an expert on the topic you are covering.

 Google has made it clear: Content is king.
 The search engine recently announced that it would favor websites with high-quality content.
 If your website has thin or shallow content, you might see a drop in its search ranking.
 E-A-T is a significant ranking factor, and you should thus focus on optimizing your web pages for it.

 High E-A-T scores are essential for your website to rank well on Google.
 The search engine uses the three criteria of expertise, authority, and trustworthiness to determine the relevance of a website’s content.

 Google even released a list of search performance update best practices for publishers – one of which was making sure your content is helpful and user-friendly.
 If you want to rank high on Google, you must ensure that your content is optimized for E-A-T.

 Now that we know that E-A-T is a crucial ranking factor for your website let us look at how you can optimize for it.